tbela99/gzip/docs/service-worker.md

 ### Cache URLs

-Provide a list of urls available offline.
+The list of urls available offline.
+These urls will be cached when the service worker is installed, making them available offline

 ```text
 /